codezoned/join_codezoned/README.md

 4. Register on http://talk.codezoned.com/

-5. There you go, Let's start out journey now :heart:
+5. There you go, Let's start our journey now :heart: